LasseRafn/wordpress-initials-avatar/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wp-initials-avatar` directory, or install the plugin through the Wordpress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wp-initials-avatar` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in Wordpress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to Settings -> Avatar settings and configure the plugin

 == Frequently Asked Questions ==